 [This is how we got around TWS shutting down the sneaky YouTube rip some skanker ripped.
-Pretty much exactly the same, apart from the nollie in and the stance.
+Pretty much exactly the same, apart from the nollie in, the Indy and the stance.
 Oh, and the flesh…]

 Canadian Man-Child Mark McMorris put down the backside 1440 triple cork the other day.
 Say WHAT?
 Here’s the video.

 So there was this Transworld park shoot.
 They invited some young varmints who’ve got this jumping thing dialled to shoot a pretty darn nice looking jump.
 Gjermund Bråten was there and put down all four double cork 10s.
 Mark McMorris was there too and thought, “Screw that.
 Double 10s are so 2 seasons ago.”
 He didn’t even want in on the double 12 fest that’s been the deal at the major kicker contests this season.
 Nope, he was after three rotations with three flips.
 Triple cork backside 1440.
 Not even easy to say…